The Benefits of Upward Feedback

 2) Improves employee engagement

-Employees with poor managers are more susceptible to low engagement with their work — and research has shown that disengaged employees cost the U.S. $450 billion to $550 billion per year.
+Employees with poor managers are more susceptible to being less engaged with their work — and research has shown that disengaged employees cost the U.S. $450 billion to $550 billion per year.
 Moreover, all employees want to feel that their opinions are heard.
-Upward feedback is a strategic way to give employees a medium to address how the manager can better develop and guide them.
+Upward feedback is a strategic way to give employees a medium to address how the manager can better support and guide them.
 It also a great opportunity to give appreciation and recognition to their manager.
 Up to 53% of senior leaders (such as VPs and directors) and 42% of senior managers want more recognition in the workplace.

 Upward feedback can be hard for direct reports to give (in fact, feedback can be hard for anyone to give).
 One thing that all employees should keep in mind when giving feedback is that it has to be effective.
 It needs to focus on behaviors, it should be real-time, and direct.